cloudfoundry/community/toc/working-groups/docs.md

 ## Mission

 To document the Cloud Foundry user experience.
-To improve and maintain the quality of the docs and keep them updated.

 ## Goals

-- TBD
-- TBD
-- TBD
+- Make a plan for regular reviews and updates
+- Update and maintain READMEs for all docs repos
+- Update and maintain CF book repo/Table of Contents
+- Update and maintain contribution guidelines

 ## Scope

-- TBD
-- TBD
+- Merge and edit all doc changes
+- Update with the latest best practices for SEO
-- TBD
+- Remove out-dated information
+- Advise contributors on best practices

 ## Non-Goals